mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * CVE-2024-39807
   * CVE-2024-39830
 *  [list of code findings](https://github.com/aws-samples/amazon-codeguru-detectors).
 Behind the scene, Inspector uses [CodeGuru Detector Library](https://docs.aws.amazon.com/codeguru/detector-library/)

+## Pricing

+* For cloud trail logs, based on the number of events processed by month
+* for VPC flow logs and DNS logs, based on the amount of logs processed.
+Price / Go  decreases with the volume ingested
+* can scan S3 objects for malware, pricing based on number of objects scan
+* can scan EKS logs, EC2 logs, Lambda logs
+* RDS instances : number of RDS instances scanned. number of ACU if Aurora Serverless

 # Module 11 : Operate Secure and Resilient networks